opendr-io/opendr/README.md

 ![logo](/img/opendr.png?raw=true "text")
 # OpenDR
-A FOSS EDR Alternative implemented in Python using psutil and some Windows modules.
+A FOSS Endpoint Detection and Response (EDR) alternative implemented in Python using psutil and some Windows modules.
 Installation (assumes you have python 3.11 or later:)

 1. install the dependencies in the requirements file using pip
 2. run agent.py to start logging locally (please do this on a D: drive under Windows or something other than the C: drive)